 Today, the IT sector has one of the fastest-growing rates of remote work.
 61% of engineers have the ability to work remotely, and of those working in traditional offices, 46% would like to try going remote.
 The trend towards more flexible work setups is undeniable and for good reason.
 In our 2019 survey, we found a positive correlation between engineering teams with remote work policies and feeling successful at work.
-At the same time, in a recent survey, 76% of females working in technology said that having remote work options are increasingly necessary to attract and maintain women in tech.
+At the same time, in a recent survey, 76% of females working in technology said that having remote work policies are increasingly necessary to attract and retain women in tech.

 Put simply, those who’ve tried working remotely, tend to like it.

 But moving your work remote-first requires agile processes, great communication, and stable platforms.
 It requires rethinking the way you source, hire and manage your engineers.

 It’s not impossible to do, but it does require some thought.